 Salt Lake City Medicare and Medicaid Fraud Lawyer

 Attorney Darwin Overson provides experienced legal representation to individuals facing charges for Medicare and Medicaid fraud.
 Many medical providers and healthcare practitioners find themselves in the midst of complicated criminal proceedings related to their Medicare and Medicaid billing, coding, and referral practices.
-When this happens, you need a skilled criminal defense attorney who can help you navigate though the process.
+When this happens, you need a skilled criminal defense attorney who can help you navigate through the process.
 If you are charged with Medicare and Medicaid fraud, you may also face a substantial number of criminal charges, steep fines, imprisonment, loss of medical license, or permanent exclusion from participating in Medicare and Medicaid programs, depending on your circumstances.

 Fraudulent Medicare and Medicaid Criminal Charges